Zwartepinken, by Arle (1966)

 Zonneland

-The duo made illustrations, cover drawings and comics for Altoria's children's magazines, most notably Zonneland.
+Between 1963 and 1972, the Arle duo made illustrations, cover drawings and comics for Altoria's children's magazines, most notably Zonneland.
 Their first serial was the stand-alone story 'Wim en Eric: De Verdwenen Sloep' (February-September 1965), about two righteous boys who visit their uncle Walter in an English coastal town.
 It was followed by the adventures of 'De Zwartepinken' (1965-1972).
-Eleven serials of this kids' gang were made in cooperation with scriptwriter Maurice Renders, which were also published in Zonneland's French-language counterpart Tremplin.
+Eleven serials of this kids' gang were made in cooperation with scriptwriter Maurits Renders, which were also published in Zonneland's French-language counterpart Tremplin.
 The magazine's edifying and pedagogically justified tone was strongly reflected in the stories.
 The main heroes Marleen, Erik and Hugo were presented as average kids with normal parents and normal homes.
 The publisher emphasized that their unusual adventures certainly cannot happen in real life.

 'De Familie Nopjes' ('t Kapoentje, 2 March 1966)